SpektraSystems/Azure-Synapse-Analytic-Day/README.md

 ## Solution Architecture

-The diagram below provides a unified view of the exercises in the lab and their estimated times for completion.
+The diagram below provides a unified view of the exercises in the guided-lab and their estimated times for completion.

 ![Azure Synapse Analytics Lab Exercises](./media/exercises1.png "Solution architecture")